TheGarmr/MonobankExporter/README.md

 ### monobank-exporter usage
   * minimal request time for client info is 2 minutes
   * minimal request time for currencies info is 10 minutes
-  * use http or https for webhook only
+  * use HTTP or HTTPS for webhook only
   * `/webhook` ending is mandatory
   * a Redis instance is mandatory if you will use webhooks.